 - Portable toilets and sanitation facilities

-- We are developing a pilot e-voucher project to reach more refugees with nutritious food including spinach, eggs
+- We are developing a pilot e-voucher project to reach more refugees with nutritious food, including spinach and eggs.

 We are planning to reach more than 200,000 people during the first phase of our response.